 - Confirm at the PC that the bootstrap mode has been activated.
 The firmware is now being loaded.
-A bar indicates the current status of the process - 7.
-Wait until the PC signals the end of the transmission. - 8.
-Interrupt the timer's 24 V{DC} power supply for at least 5 seconds (remove X4).
+A bar indicates the current status of the process. - 7.
+Wait until the PC signals the end of the transmission. - Interrupt the timer's 24 VDC power supply for at least 5 seconds (remove X4).
 Then reinstall X4.

-The timer is booted with the new firmware.
+The timer is booted with the new firmware. - 9.
+Check the firmware version via the programming device (BOS).